 Energy/health: If I have zero energy, I am just not going to play with my kids.
 If I have little energy, I can play with my kids for a little bit.
 Likewise, if my knees are killing me, I can’t jump on the trampoline for very long, if at all.
 So if I want increased stamina for playing, I need to look at the rest of my life and health choices.
 Physical activity, nutrition, sleep, injuries, and stress will all affect your energy levels.
 Maybe if I poop out after 5 minutes of jumping, I should consider working out a little more, eating some more fruits and vegetables, and going to bed a little earlier.

 Example 2: Affirmation from others

 Let’s be honest, this is probably something we all value to greater or lesser degrees.
 Don’t pretend you don’t grin a bit when a friend, co-worker, or even a complete stranger drops you a compliment.

 “Did you get a haircut?
 It looks great!”

 “I love those shoes!”

 “Have you been working out?”

 In reality, when people affirm us, it is usually just for taking care of ourselves the way we should.
 Instead of seeking the approval of others, compliments are usually a good barometer of our self-care.

 Self-care has multiple avenues for delivering value.
-Get a fresh new haircut, get a compliment, suddenly you feel more prepared for the interview you have coming up, BOOM, nailed it, got the job!
+Get a fresh new haircut, get a compliment, and suddenly you feel more prepared for the interview you have coming up.
+BOOM, nailed it, got the job!

 New kicks.
 Man, they feel great.
 I think I can park a little further away from the grocery store.
 I keep walking more, improving my fitness.
 Go to the doctor, “wow, your lab results are better…you may even be able to come off of your blood pressure medication soon.”